WebAssembly/spec/document/core/exec/conventions.rst

 .. note::
    This section gives a brief explanation of the notation for specifying execution formally.
-   For the interested reader, a more thorough introduction can be found in respective text books. [#tapl]_
+   For the interested reader, a more thorough introduction can be found in respective text books. [#cite-tapl]_

 The formal execution rules use a standard approach for specifying operational semantics, rendering them into *reduction rules*.
 Every rule has the following general form: